gamedevware/charon/docs/advanced/mcp.rst

    export CHARON_API_KEY=your_api_key_here
    charon MCP

-In client configuration files you can pass the variable directly:
+In client configuration files you can pass the variable directly.
+Most clients (Claude Desktop, Windsurf, Cursor, Cline, JetBrains) use the same ``env`` block:

 .. code-block:: json